salcedoe/MtMdocs/docs/matlabBasics/BinaryNumbers.md

 * **16-bit:** contains 2 bytes per element

 Confusingly, some acquisition devices, such as some cameras on microscopes, can acquire information that is not easily divisible into bytes.
 For example, there are cameras that acquire 12-bit images.
-In this case, those images are stored in computer memory as 16-bit, even though there are only 12-bits of information.
+In this case, those images are stored in computer memory as 16-bit, even though there are only 12 bits of information.

 As we will see later in the course, this disconnect between the way the memory is acquired and the way the memory is stored can cause *display issues*, which are easily corrected if you understand bit depth.